Sebfh/canvas/README.md

 canvas
 ======

-To try it for yourself:
+To try it for yourself type the following command into th Terminal:

 `$ cd <your working dir>`